Disabling the OpenID client app

 OpenID client is a testing app used as a starting point to develop OpenID-enabled Java applications.
 It’s bundled with standard Crowd distribution and it is deployed by default.
 However, it’s not required for Crowd or OpenID server to work correctly.
 OpenID client/server should not be confused with OpenID Connect.

-Starting from version 3.6.2 Crowd has the OpenID client app disabled from deploying by default.
-To prevent the OpenID client app from deploying on versions of Crowd before 3.6.2, follow the procedure bellow.
+In version 3.6.2, 3.7.1, 4.0.0 Crowd had the OpenID client app disabled from deploying by default.
+To prevent the OpenID client app from deploying on versions of Crowd before the mentioned above, follow the procedure bellow.

-This procedure should also be put as part of your upgrade procedure in case you’re upgrading to any version of Crowd before 3.6.2
+This procedure should also be put as part of your upgrade procedure in case you’re upgrading to any version of Crowd other than 3.6.2, 3.7.1, 4.0.0 or later.

 Note regarding DC versions: If you’re running a cluster with more than one node you should perform following procedure on each node.